-Educational Research for Social Change with Living-Educational-Theories
+Jack Whitehead

-Jack Whitehead, Centre for the Child, Family and Society, Liverpool Hope University, UK
+Centre for the Child, Family and Society, Liverpool Hope University, UK

+ERSC

+Volume: ???

+www.?????

+ISSN ??????

+Educational Research for Social Change

+Educational Research for Social Change with Living Educational Theories

+Abstract

 This position paper explains how African educational researchers could contribute to a new epistemology for educational knowledge.
-It is focused on those researchers who are willing to research and explain their educational influences in enquiries of the kind, ‘How do I improve what I am doing?’ in the social contexts in which they live and work.
-Such explanations are called living-educational-theories to distinguish the explanations from those derived from the conceptual abstractions of traditional theories.
-The African concept of Ubuntu is used with the digital technologies of multi-media narratives to explain how educational researchers for social change can create their own living educational theories that carry hope for the future of humanity.
-The global significance of the ideas in this editorial commentary is contextualized in research from China, India, Europe, Canada, Japan, USA, Tasmania and South Africa.
+It is focused on those researchers who are willing to research and explain their educational influences in enquiries of the kind, “How do I improve what I am doing?” in the social contexts in which they live and work.
+Such explanations are called living educational theories to distinguish the explanations from those derived from the conceptual abstractions of traditional theories.
+The African concept of ubuntu is used with the digital technologies of multimedia narratives to explain how educational researchers for social change can create their own living educational theories that carry hope for the future of humanity.
+The global significance of the ideas in this editorial commentary is contextualised with research from China, India, Europe, Canada, Japan, USA, Tasmania and South Africa.

+Keywords: Living Educational Theories; Action Research; Ubuntu; Self-Study; Living Theory.

+This is an open access article distributed under the terms of the Creative Commons Attribution Non-Commercial License, which permits unrestricted non-commercial use, distribution, and reproduction in any medium, provided the original author and source are credited.

 Background

-The National Research Foundation of South Africa has funded a three-‐year (2011-14) Transformative Education/al Studies Project with the generic question, ‘How do I transform my professional practice as...?’
+The National Research Foundation of South Africa has funded a three-year (2011–14) Transformative Education/al Studies Project with the generic question, “How do I transform my professional practice as …?”

 In this project, educators/postgraduate students in Higher Education will reflect critically on their learning, teaching, assessment, curriculum and/or educational professional practice in a variety of ways with the multiple benefits of improving the quality of their practice, earning the award of a senior degree and earning research outputs in the form of publications.
-This will simultaneously impact positively on the quality and rate of under- and post-graduate throughput and research outputs.
+This will simultaneously impact positively on the quality and rate of under and post graduate throughput and research outputs.
 (TES, 2010)

 Participants and lead investigators in this project have submitted a successful proposal to the American Educational Research Association (AERA) for presentation at the 2012 AERA Conference.
-The symposium title is, Starting With Ourselves: Perspectives from the Transformative Education/al Studies Project and the Abstract states:
+The symposium title is Starting With Ourselves: Perspectives from the Transformative Education/al Studies Project and the abstract states:

 Higher Education in South Africa is characterised by a range of challenges.
 The Transformative Education/al Studies (TES) project brings into dialogue a number of practitioner-research studies that respond to these challenges.
-The overarching research question - “How do I transform my education/al practice as ….?” – is adapted for each participant’s educational context, giving rise to a range of responses and insights.
+The overarching research question – ‘How do I transform my education/al practice as ….?’ – is adapted for each participant’s educational context, giving rise to a range of responses and insights.
 This symposium will provide an opportunity to engage with a variety of participant perspectives from the TES project.
 The objectives of the session are to make public education/al knowledge engendered by the TES project and to illustrate how participation in the process of this self-study of practice research project actually changes its practitioners and their education/al practice and contexts.

-The Higher Education Learning and Teaching Association of South Africa (HELTASA) has established a Special Interest Group (SIG) for Action Research and Self Study and this is how it has been described in correspondence to the Action Research Africa Network:
+The Higher Education Learning and Teaching Association of South Africa (HELTASA) ran a special interest group (SIG) for action research and self-study from 30 November to 2 December 2011 and this is how it has been described in correspondence to the Action Research Africa Network:

-Dear All on the ARAN network

-We are delighted to report that we have set up a Special Interest Group (SIG) for Action Research and Self Study at HELTASA this year which is taking place at Nelson Mandela Metropolitan University from 30 November to 2 December, 2011…..

-We have described the SIG as follows ...

-Action Research and Self Study SIG